da4all/da4all.github.io/_pages/cv.md

 ## Description

 Data Advocacy for All is an open-access educational toolkit that leverages minimal computing and open-source resources to enhance student abilities to inquire with data, communicate with data, and deploy data for social advocacy.

-Data Advocacy for All has been designed for teachers and students across the disciplines with no prior data science or computing experience.
+The project has been designed for teachers and students across the disciplines with no prior data science or computing experience.
 This digital repository offers reading resources, ready-made data sets, tutorials, links to open-source tools, and flexible curricular resources such as activities, assignments, and modules.

 Data Advocacy for All is a <a href="https://www.cu.edu/oaa/academic-innovation-programs/cu-next-award">CU Next Award Grant project<a/> that has been realized by a team of digital rhetoric and digital humanities faculty at CU Boulder and Denver in concert with CU Boulder’s Center for Research Data and Digital Scholarship (CRDDS).
-<br><br>

 ## Grants and Funding

 - [CU Next Award, $300,000, 2022-2025.](https://www.cu.edu/oaa/academic-innovation-programs/cu-next-award)
-  <br><br>

-## Symposiums

-- [Working with Data for Social Change]({{site.baseurl}}/symposium-2025/), University of Colorado Boulder (March 14, 2025)
-- ["Teaching the Cultural Analysis of Datasets,"]({{site.baseurl}}/teaching-cultural-analysis-of-datasets/), University of Colorado Boulder (September 21, 2023)

 ## Conference Presentations